A Word from Our Executive Director

 (5) Revitalizing minority women social entrepreneurs:

 Immigrants and refugees face many challenges including social integration and economic security.
-Partners for Humanity Foundation believes that one of the most effective strategies to support low-income immigrant women to make the transition to a sustainable livelihood and full participation in Canadian society is to use their existing skills and experiences as entry points.
+Partners for Humanity Council believes that one of the most effective strategies to support low-income immigrant women to make the transition to a sustainable livelihood and full participation in Canadian society is to use their existing skills and experiences as entry points.
 Immigrant women are taking the lead in creating viable business opportunities to improve not only their own economic situations, but inherently that of their children, families, and communities.
-Social enterprise is one more tool for Partners for Humanity Foundation to use to meet its mission of contributing to healthy and prosperous communities.
+Social enterprise is one more tool for Partners for Humanity Council to use to meet its mission of contributing to healthy and prosperous communities.
 The benefits of this program include: increase employment opportunities and work experience for immigrant women; provide services to the merchandising and textile industry, private companies, thus diversifying the Canadian economy; increase women`s self-sufficiency and improve the quality of their lives; increase leadership skills among women, social networks, life skills, civic engagement and the capacity to integrate into Canadian society.

 Thanks for your engagement!